DragonSenses/Curiosity/TypeScript/6. Type Manipulation/7-template-literal-types.md

 - Should have `void` return type (for simplicity of demonstration)

 The naive function signature of `on()` might thus be: `on(eventName: string, callback: (newValue: any) => void)`.
-However, in the preceding description, we identified important type constraints that we’d like to document in our code.
+However, in the preceding description, we identified important type constraints that we'd like to document in our code.
 Template Literal types let us bring these constraints into our code.

 ```ts
 const person = makeWatchedObject({